bdnorris/DES-340/projects/project02.md

 The general goal of this assignment is to familiarize yourself with concepts of usability and user experience and to take the time to analyze the usability of the websites you use on a regular basis.
 Try jotting down notes or making an audio recording of yourself going through the tasks above.
 Consider how well the designers who made that site you’re using considered your experience.

 Take the lessons learned from this assignment and apply them to your own designs.
 Learn how to be critical of your own work.
-When we design something, especially something as complex as web-based software tools, we have a tendency to be too close to it and unable to see its flaws or we simply take shortcuts to meet a deadline.
+When we design something, especially something as complex as web-based software tools, we have a tendency to be too close to it and therefore unable to see its flaws.
+Or we simply take shortcuts to meet a deadline.
 The client may be happy, you may be happy but unhappy users will ultimately mean an unsuccessful project.
 The exercises in this assignment will help you step back and think about your work from the end user’s point of view.

 ## Presentation